databrickslabs/jupyterlab-integration/README.md

 This package allows to connect to a remote Databricks cluster from a locally running JupyterLab.

+## >>> New minor release V2.2.1 (June 2021) <<<

+- Support of Databricks Runtimes 6.4(ESR) and 7.3, 7.6, 8.0, 8.1, 8.2, 8.3 (both standard and ML)
+- Upgrade to ssh_ipykernel 1.2.3 (security fixes for the Javascript Jupyterlab extension of ssh_ipykernel)
+- Security fixes for the Javascript Jupyterlab extension of databrickslabs-jupyterlab

 ## >>> New minor release V2.2 (Apr 2021) <<<